 Co-op homes are not eligible for the loan and neither are manufactured homes.

-Most any existing property will be eligible for the FHA 203k loan with the exception of manufactured homes and Co-op homes.
+Most existing properties will be eligible for the FHA 203k loan with the exception of manufactured homes and Co-op homes.

 Working With A Contractor

 When buying a home under the FHA 203k program the use of a licensed contractor will be necessary.
 The contractor will visit the home, likely with the appraiser, and make several notes.
-It is the responsibility of the contractor to provide a written plan of all the repairs and improvements to be made along with the associated costs.
+It is the responsibility of the contractor to provide a written plan for all the repairs and improvements to be made along with the associated costs.

-The contractor will need to have licenses and be bonded for the specific work that is being done to the home.
+The contractor will need to have licenses and be bonded to the specific work that is being done to the home.

 The contractor will also need to agree in writing that the work outlined in the estimate will be finished for the stated price and in the stated time period.

 FHA 203k Limited (Streamline)

-As the name implies, the FHA 203k Streamlined mortgage is designed with less paperwork and less restrictions on the loan.
+As the name implies, the FHA 203k Streamlined mortgage is designed with less paperwork and fewer restrictions on the loan.
 The borrower can do up to 35,000 worth of renovations to make repairs and improvements.

 The intent of the Streamlined version of the mortgage is for homes that need more minor improvements.
 To illustrate this point, the following list indicates the type of repairs and improvements that are allowed under the FHA 203k Streamline loan